top of page

 CSM mounts the stairs gingerly - the door opens heavily and slowly

-M: Mind you don’t turn left - a wolf resides there
+M: Mind you don’t turn left, Mr. Matthews - a wolf resides there

-M: Mind you don’t turn right - a bear resides there
+M: Mind you don’t turn right, neither - a bear resides there

-CSM: Which way is the Refectory? - do boa-constrictors reside there?
+CSM: And which way is the refectory?
+Do boa constrictors reside there?
 Ha! (nervously)

-M: No, sir - his Lordship has forbidden Mr. Davies from bringing said reptiles after one particularly irksome fellow nearly strangled poor Taffy (confidentially) - a favoured Welsh concubine of his Lordship
+M: No, sir - his Lordship has forbidden Mr. Davies from entertaining said reptiles after one particularly irksome fellow nearly strangled poor Taffy - (whispers confidentially) - a favoured Welsh concubine of his Lordship and his preserve alone

 CSM stares in wonderment at the catastrophic state of the primordial pile

-M: There sir, that should settle your nerves - now, when you feel able for it, the Refractory is the very last door on your left, if memory serves (drains hip-flask) I would advise thee, Mr. Matthews, to ignore any momentary pale diffusions of light, moans, seemingly animated portraits, or random bones you may pass along the way (whispers) - do, however, be on your guard against mob-capped young ladies - they just cannot seem to stop making soup and sandwiches for the young gentlemen, tsk! (shakes head - departs)
+M: There, that should settle your nerves and warm your blood (CSM gulps) - now, when you feel able, the Refractory is the very last door on your left (M regains hip-flask) I would stongly advise thee to ignore any momentary pale diffusions of light, moans, groans, seemingly animated portraits or random humanoid bones you may pass along the way - (frowns) - do, however, be on your guard against mob-capped young ladies - they just cannot seem to stop making soup and sandwiches for the young gentlemen, tsk! (shakes head - departs)

-CSM throws back his dram - proceeds with care - none of the above terrors have ensued - he picks up his stride - admires the monk’s stone coffins, when an ear-splitting BOO! is heard
+CSM throws back his dram - proceeds with care - none of the above terrors have ensued - he picks up his stride - admires and reliably dates the monk’s stone coffins, when an ear-splitting BOO! is heard

-Hobhouse leaps out of a stone coffin - wearing a monk's habit - roaring his head off
+Hobhouse leaps out of a stone coffin, wearing a monk’s habit and roaring his head off

 H: Hullo Matthews!!
 How’d you like my spectral spectacular?!
 Had you going there!